-- Leaving the testing room or your desk/worksurface without clicking the break button and informing the proctor. - Accessing, or attempting to access, prohibited items. - Using any unauthorized references or devices. - Obstructing the proctor's view. - Creating noise, unrelated to keyboard typing, including speaking aloud. - Using your computer for any function other than taking the examination. - Failing to maintain a private testing environment. - Eating or drinking. - Failing to follow the instructions of the proctor. - Attempting to take the examination for someone else. - Copying or attempting to copy examination questions and/or responses (in any format).
+- Leaving the testing room or your desk/work surface without clicking the break button and informing the proctor. - Accessing, or attempting to access, prohibited items. - Using any unauthorized references or devices. - Obstructing the proctor's view. - Creating noise, unrelated to keyboard typing, including speaking aloud. - Using your computer for any function other than taking the examination. - Failing to maintain a private testing environment. - Eating or drinking. - Failing to follow the instructions of the proctor. - Attempting to take the examination for someone else. - Copying or attempting to copy examination questions and/or responses (in any format).

 Candidates who engage in any form of misconduct are subject to NCARB's Policy for the ARE: Exam Candidate Conduct, which establishes procedures in the case of candidate misconduct.
+For more information on candidate misconduct, please reference the Exam Security and Candidate Misconduct section of this document.